gabrielleberanger/hotel-reviews-scrapping/README.md

-## Top hospitality values mentioned in Accor Hotel reviews
+## Analysing top hospitality values mentioned in Accor Hotels reviews

 *This project was completed as part of my cursus at Ironhack (a 9-week intensive coding bootcamp).*